anoop-rehman/expand-revealjs-codeblocks/README.md

 ## Notes

-- Backup files (`.bak`) are created automatically before modifications
+- **Input files are never modified** - all changes are made to copies in `outputs/`
+- The script copies both HTML files and their associated `_files` folders to maintain styling
 - The script is idempotent - running it multiple times is safe
-- Files that have already been fixed will be skipped
+- Files that have already been fixed will still be copied to outputs
 - The script preserves all existing CSS rules and only adds the print fixes
+- Use the files in `outputs/` for printing - they have the fixes applied

 ## Requirements